 It’s true for a few different reasons.
 For starters, they'll live in the same area you serve - meaning they'll understand the local culture and what makes it unique.

 Ultimately, your audience will be more engaged with a proper Instagram feed aesthetic, appealing visuals, and engaging content.
-The importance of this is something that cannot be overstated.
+The importance of this cannot be overstated.

 Another critical step involves analyzing the target influencer that you have in mind before having them create content for you.